Kou-ding/Graph-Minor/README.md

 ### Calculations
-When calculating the execution times I start the clock when the code begins and stop the clock just before I print out the graph minor.
-The reason why I do that is because the graph minor matrix is already in the memory and the only thing that remains is pulling out the elements we want to depict.
+When calculating the execution times we start the clock when the code begins and stop the clock just before we print out the graph minor.
+The reason why we do that is because the graph minor matrix is already in the memory and the only thing that remains is pulling out the elements we want to depict.

 Execution times mean, Matrix: celegansneural.mtx
 |C++ |openMp |openCilk| Pthreads| Julia|